URL path: Index page // Urinalysis, Complete

 Urinalysis, Complete

-Urinalysis is a frequently performed screening test and provides an overview of the overall state of the patient's health as well as the health of the urinary tract.
+Urinalysis is a frequently performed screening test that provides an overview of the patient's overall health and urinary tract health.

-The method used for urinalysis is the one with the reagent impregnated strip - indicators for measuring pH, specific gravity, sugar, albumin (protein), ketones, hemoglobin, urobilinogen, bilirubin, nitrite, and leukocyte esterase.
-The sample is also centrifuged, and the precipitate is examined microscopically to determine the presence and type of cells, cylinders, crystals, and microorganisms such as bacteria and fungi.
+The method used for urinalysis is the one with the reagent-impregnated strip—indicators for measuring pH, specific gravity, sugar, albumin (protein), ketones, hemoglobin, urobilinogen, bilirubin, nitrite, and leukocyte esterase.
+The sample is centrifuged, and the residue is examined microscopically to determine the presence and type of cells, cylinders, crystals, and microorganisms such as bacteria and fungi.

 The color of the urine should be related to the specific gravity.
-That is, sparse urine of low specific gravity should be almost colorless while concentrated urine of high specific gravity should be dark yellow.
+That is, sparse urine of low specific gravity should be almost colorless, while concentrated urine of high specific gravity should be dark yellow.
 Urine glucose content should also be positively correlated with specific gravity.
-The pH should be inversely correlated with the levels of ketone (acetone).
+The pH should be inversely associated with ketone (acetone) levels.

 A sweet or fruity urine odor indicates the presence of ketones in the sample.
 A fish odor or a foul odor indicates a urinary tract infection.
-An odor like maple syrup may indicate the corresponding disease "Maple syrup urine disease".
-A particularly mold-like urine odor can be caused by the recent consumption of asparagus.
+A smell like maple syrup may indicate "Maple syrup urine disease."
+The recent consumption of asparagus can cause a particularly mold-like urine odor.

-The increase in the observed epithelial cells may signal an inflammatory process in the kidneys.
+The increased observed epithelial cells may signal an inflammatory process in the kidneys.
 Erythrocytes (red blood cells) that may be present in the urine indicate damage to the renal glomeruli.
-Elevated levels of leukocytes (white blood cells) indicate inflammation or infection in the urinary tract and indicate the need for urine culture.
+Elevated levels of leukocytes (white blood cells) indicate inflammation or infection in the urinary tract and suggest the need for a urine culture.
 Crystals may form at room temperature after the sample is taken and before the test is performed or may be caused by various drugs.

 Important Note